sergio-s-filho/File-Processor-App/README.md

 This project contains a Java program (`FileProcessor`) designed to read lines from a file and process them concurrently.
 The goal of this exercise is to demonstrate the ability to **analyze existing code, identify concurrency issues, inefficiencies, and bad practices, and propose a robust, production-ready solution**.

 ---
+## Tech Stack / Frameworks Used

+**This project was developed using pure Java, relying only on the Java Standard Edition (Java SE) libraries, with no external dependencies.**

+---

 ## Original Code Issues